ftlabs/suggestr/README.md

 -   Compare the above two lists and identify the topics that do not appear in the correlated list
 -   Sort the discovered topics by their follow/unfollow ratio
 -   Return a list of sorted topics

+## Data conversion

+I've used the `csvtojson` npm module (installed globally) to convert the .csv files exported from the cluster analysis in R Studio.

+### How to convert a CSV to JSON

+-   `csvtojson data.csv > data.json`